Andrew-Benson-CER/ORCADocs/docs/source/EnglishRemGuide.rst

     Lands where the primary activity involves residential housing and activities.

-4.7 Initial Report
+4.8 Initial Report
 ^^^^^^^^^^^^^^^^^^
-This page directs users to input information about the contamination.
-If third party contamination is being reported, include ‘Third Party Contamination’ in the one-sentence description.
+The Initial Report page requires users to enter some primary information about the contamination.
+All the fields on this page are mandatory.

 |image11|